On this page

 Adapter Usage

-Instead of calling check() manually, you can use the built-in adapters for Bun.serve, Elysia, and Hono.
+For Elysia and Hono, use the built-in adapters.
 Adapters handle key extraction, headers, and error responses automatically.

 Elysia Plugin